Pennsylvania Women's History Heritage Trail

 This is a marker to commemorate the life of Ethel Waters, one of the most renown singers and actresses of the early 20th century.
 Waters was born on October 31, 1896, in Chester, Pennsylvania.
+This marker is where Ethel grew up.
+She did not have an easy childhood, and craved affection she never received.
+Her family was always on the move, and she suffered from many illnesses and injuries as a child.
 After a rough childhood, she moved to Baltimore and it was there that her career began.
 After her big break, Waters went on to become a famous jazz singer and a Broadway sensation.
 In 1933, Waters appeared in her first all-black film, Rufus Jones for President, that featured the child performer Sammy Davis Jr. as Rufus Jones.
 She continued her career always holding multiple jobs at once, and was even nominated for an Academy Award in 1949.
 Waters was married three times, and had no children.
 She lived a long and successful life that came to an end from uterine cancer on September 1, 1981.

 Dr. Anna E. Broomall was an obstetrician and gynecologist known specifically for her revolutionary work in fetal medicine.
 She continuously worked with women in high risk pregnancies to decrease the infant mortality rate.
 Broomall strategized with different methods that were uncommon for her time, including cesarean section, to promote safer deliveries for both mothers and their babies, while also creating one of the country’s first maternity care clinics in Pennsylvania.
 She wrote articles and studied cases regarding different fetal complications, and she also presented ideas that would come to change the fetal medicine industry.